 Next up we have the beautiful city of Prague which is found in the Czech Republic.
 Considering it is such a big city, it is not surprising that it is so accommodating to vegans.

 Throughout the city, there are over 50 vegan dedicated restaurants so you will have no problem finding somewhere to eat.
-In these places, you will find all your classic Czech dishes that have been altered for a vegan diet.
-The vegan dishes taste incredible and they certainly do not compromise on taste.
+You will find all your classic Czech dishes that have been altered for a vegan diet.

-You won’t be going hungry here and if you are craving something sweet there are vegan donut shops and vegan ice cream shops that will sort out your cravings instantly.
+You won’t be going hungry here and if you are craving something sweet there are vegan donut shops and vegan ice cream shops that will satisfy your cravings instantly.

 You will get a taste of the vegan-friendly traditional version of Hungarian cuisine, as places focus on using ingredients such as potatoes, vegetables, and mock meats.